timescale/docs.timescale.com-content/api.md

 ```sql
 CREATE UNIQUE INDEX on conditions (time, location);
 ```
-both of which results on a unique index for the table:
+Both of these result on a unique index for the table:
 ```sql
 # \d+ conditions;
                               Table "public.conditions"